Introduction to Terre Haute, Indiana

 The Indiana city of Terre Haute is located in Vigo County and sits in the west-central part of the state along the east bank of the Wabash River.
 Situated approximately 78 miles west of Indianapolis, the city is only about six miles away from the state's western border with Illinois.
 Conveniently located on Indiana's major east-west artery, Interstate 70, the city is also accessible to the major north-south Interstates of 57 and 65.
 U.S. Highways 40 and 41 also serve the city.
 Nearby communities include West Terre Haute, North Terre Haute, Woodridge, and Seelyville.

 Incorporated as a city in 1832, Terre Haute derived its name from an expression used by early 18th century French explorers to describe the terrain of the city, which lies on a high flat plain (the English translation of "terre haute" is "high land").
-Terre Haute is home to Indiana State University, named by the Princeton Review as one of the nation's "best value" undergraduate institutions.
+Terre Haute is home to Indiana State University.
 Other area institutes of higher learning include Saint Mary-of-the-Woods College and the Rose-Hulman Institute of Technology.

 Terre Haute Points of Interest